-But for 10-Year Term catalogs with a Dollar Age between 3 - 3.9 with an LTM over $8,000, there are exactly zero Standing Orders currently placed to match.
-That means if anyone placed a Standing Order in this range, it would be the sole offer that matches it.
-Since launch, 13 catalogs have entered the Royalty Exchange system with those parameters but are not presented with offers because of this lack of a matching order.
+In our first Gap Update in June, we noted that 10-Year Term catalogs with a Dollar Age between 3 - 3.9 with an LTM over $8,000, had no corresponding Standing Orders placed to match them.
+Since 13 catalogs entered the Royalty Exchange system with those parameters, they were never presented with offers because of this lack of a matching order.

-Below is a table of potential catalog iterations available for a 10-Year Term Standing Orders by investors, from a 3-year Dollar Age catalog earning $1,000 in the last 12 months, to an 8-year Dollar Age catalog earning $25,000 in LTM.*
+In this update (11/13/2020), we've re-examined the status of all Standing Orders placed to identify any new areas of opportunity.
+Below is a video detailing the updated table of potential catalog iterations available for a 10-Year Term Standing Orders by investors, from a 3-year Dollar Age catalog earning $1,000 in the last 12 months, to an 8-year Dollar Age catalog earning $25,000 in LTM.*

 (*Investors who are not All Access members are limited to placing Standing Orders only on 10-Year Term catalogs with $25,000 or less in LTM.
 10-Year Term catalogs with an LTM of more than $25,000 are also matched to Life-of-Rights Standing Orders).